Why German CEOs Are Betting on India: The India-EU FTA Opportunity

 India-EU FTA as a market access multiplier

-Both India and Germany have reiterated strong support for the early conclusion of the India-EU FTA, viewing it as a catalyst for deeper India-Germany commercial integration.
+Both India and Germany have viewed the India-EU FTA as a catalyst for deeper India-Germany commercial integration.
 The agreement is expected to:

 • Reduce tariffs and non-tariff barriers